source-foundry/ufodiff/README.md

 <h4><a href=""> deltajson</a></h4>

 `ufo deltajson` generates file modification, addition, and deletion reports over a user specified number of commits in JSON format.
-The data is streamed through standard output.
+The data are streamed through standard output.

 For text formatted data, see the `delta` subcommand.